Q42/HackingTigrinya/README.md

 # Training
-Run Tigrinya/English training on the GCP using CloudML as follows:
+To kick off training jobs for both Tigrinya-English and English-Tigrinya on the GCP using CloudML, run:
 ```
 ./train-cloud.sh
 ```

-Alternatively, you can train locally with or without using CloudML:
+Alternatively, you can train locally with or without using CloudML (note: these scripts will only train a Tigrinya-English model):

 ```
 # Train locally using Cloud ML